VanTamNguyen/LearningJava/14_concurrency.md

 * **Executors** is factory for implementations of ```Executor```.
 It provides many standard implementations of Executor.
 * **ExecutorService** is an interface that extends ```Executor```.
 Actually, ```Executors``` factory methods will return ```ExecutorService```.
 ExecutorService provides management capability and can return ```Future``` references that are used to obtain the result of executing the task asynchronously.
     * *CachedThread Pools*
+    ```ExecutorService ex = Executors.newCachedThreadPool()``` A cached thread pool will create threads as they needed to execute the tasks and reuse the threads that become free.
+Threads that have been idle for 60 seconds will be removed from the pool.
     * *FixedThread Pools*
     * *SingleThread Pools*
 * **ScheduledThread Pool**